aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 - Start RM by talking to Duke Horacio **[1,1]**
 - Walk to Father Urhney's shack in Lumbridge swamp
 - Talk to him to get the ghostspeak amulet **[2,1]**
-- Walk to the wizards tower
+- Walk to the Wizards' Tower
 - Try to take some wizard damage
 - Talk to Sedridor in the basement **[3,1,1]**
 - Switch to a PVP world